superfly/docs/flyctl/cmd/flyctl_machine.md

 * [api-proxy](/docs/flyctl/machine-api-proxy/)	 - Establish a proxy to the Machine API through a Wireguard tunnel for local connections
 * [clone](/docs/flyctl/machine-clone/)	 - Clones a Fly Machine
 * [kill](/docs/flyctl/machine-kill/)	 - Kill (SIGKILL) a Fly machine
+* [launch](/docs/flyctl/machine-launch/)	 - Create and configure a new app from source code or a Docker image.
 * [list](/docs/flyctl/machine-list/)	 - List Fly machines
 * [remove](/docs/flyctl/machine-remove/)	 - Remove a Fly machine
 * [run](/docs/flyctl/machine-run/)	 - Run a machine